Thomas K. Kaulukukui, Jr.

 A seeker of knowledge, he has studied many disciplines and activities in his quest to achieve a balanced, harmonious and productive life.
 This includes reading; studying Hawaiian culture and language; leadership development; philosophy; writing short stories, essays, and poetry; oratory; woodworking; and tinkering with and collecting vintage cars and guitars.
 He is currently challenging himself by studying Hawaiian slack-key guitar, a unique form of finger-picking guitar-playing.

-He is a long-time student and teacher of martial arts, having attained the rank of third-degree black belt in Tae Kwon Do, sixth-degree black belt in Aikido, and the teaching rank of olohe in the Hawaiian martial art of Lua.
+He is a long-time student and teacher of martial arts, having attained the rank of third-degree black belt in Tae Kwon Do, seventh Dan in Aikido, and the teaching rank of olohe in the Hawaiian martial art of Lua.

 He has lived in Hawai'i, the Midwest, the southern U.S., and Southeast Asia.
 He has traveled through most of the United States, some of Canada, Japan, Germany, Sweden, some islands of the South Pacific, including Samoa, Tahiti, Aotearoa (New Zealand) and the Marquesas Islands.
 Rapa Nui (Easter Island) beckons.